Life Insurance Policy

 Gifts of Percentage Interest in a Policy

-You might choose to designate the Jewish Federation to receive only a partial interest (e.g., a percentage) of a life insurance policy.
+You might choose to designate the Jewish Community Foundation to receive only a partial interest (e.g., a percentage) of a life insurance policy.

 Gifts of New or Partial-Paid Policies

-You may also assign a partially paid policy to the Jewish Federation and keep the policy active by sending premium payments to the Jewish Federation.
-Or you may purchase a new policy and name the Jewish Federation of Greater Philadelphia as owner and irrevocable beneficiary.
+You may also assign a partially paid policy to the Jewish Community Foundation and keep the policy active by sending premium payments to the Jewish Community Foundation.
+Or you may purchase a new policy and name the Jewish Community Foundation of Greater Philadelphia as owner and irrevocable beneficiary.
 All of your payments would be tax deductible if you itemize.

 Gifts That Save Capital Gain

-Gifts of securities can be used to cover the payments on a new or partially paid life insurance policy, with the Jewish Federation of Greater Philadelphia named as a beneficiary.
+Gifts of securities can be used to cover the payments on a new or partially paid life insurance policy, with the Jewish Community Foundation of Greater Philadelphia named as a beneficiary.
 By donating securities, capital-gain tax can be eliminated entirely.

 Insurance Dividends

-The dividends of a whole life insurance policy may be designated to the Jewish Federation of Greater Philadelphia without reducing the death value of the policy for your beneficiaries.
+The dividends of a whole life insurance policy may be designated to the Jewish Community Foundation of Greater Philadelphia without reducing the death value of the policy for your beneficiaries.
 The donor, who remains the owner of the policy, retains the right to borrow against the policy.

-Naming the Jewish Federation of Greater Philadelphia as Beneficiary
+Naming the Jewish Community Foundation of Greater Philadelphia as Beneficiary

 More Information